EmCat2000/manual/content/06-procedures-as-data/index.md

 \index{if else block } block has two C-shaped command slots and chooses one or the other depending on a Boolean test.
 Because Scratch doesn’t emphasize functional programming, it lacks a corresponding reporter block to choose between two expressions.
-Snap*!* has one, but we could write our own:
+[Snap]{.snap} has one, but we could write our own:

 ![image736.png](assets/image736.png) <!--  style="width:2.49931in;height:0.27847in" / --> ![image737.png](assets/image737.png) <!--  style="width:2.40208in;height:1.42708in" / --> ![image739.png](assets/image739.png) <!--  style="width:3.81899in;height:0.27433in" / -->